bjorn-ha/smarthome/README.md

 ### <a name="camera"></a>Camera's

 <p><font size="3">I like the Foscam brand for Camera's.
 I currently have two of them installed.
-Foscam has it's own integration into HA.
+Foscam has it's own integration into hass.io.
 So is very easy to set-up.</p>

 | Device        |Quantities           |More Info          |Image    |
 | ------------- |:-------------:|:-----:|-----------:|